Nick Pride and the Pimptones: It's the Pimptones

-In the original line-up, Pride was joined by Oscar Cassidy (drums), Ian 'dodge' Paterson (bass), Dave Wilde (sax and flute), and Alex Leathard (trombone).
+In the original line-up, Pride was joined by Oscar Cassidy (Drums), Ian 'dodge' Paterson (Bass Guitar), Dave Wilde (Saxophone and Flute), and Alex Leathard (Trombone).
 This first incarnation of the band can be heard on the debut release, It’s the Pimptones (Jazz Girl Records).

-In 2009, the band released the 7" single "Deeper Pimp" on Wack Records, which received radioplay across Europe, including on the Craig Charles Funk and Soul Show on BBC 6, and became the first of the group’s trademark "Live-Band Bootlegs," a unique approach to the Mash-Up genre and a show-stopping live feature.
+In 2009, the band released the 7" single "Deeper Pimp" on Wack Records, which received radioplay across Europe, including on the Craig Charles Funk and Soul Show on BBC 6, and became the first of the group's trademark "Live-Band Bootlegs," a unique approach to the Mash-Up genre and a show-stopping live feature.
 The success of the single brought live performance opportunities the North-East of England, supporting bands including Maceo Parker, Candi Staton, Youngblood Brass Band and Hot 8 Brass Band.

 Midnight Feast of Jazz

 A new horn section line-up (Keith Nicholson and Tomas Quilliam) yielded a tougher, funkier sound.
 The 2011 single "Waitin' So Long" featured Jess Roberts, and the album Midnight Feast of Jazz featured Roberts, as well as Susan Hamilton and Zoe Gilby.
 Reviews of this album callied it "a very strong debut by Nick Pride here that you can dance to or just sit back and groove to", "a refreshing blast of energy and musical enthusiasm", and "There’s so much below-average funk being made at the moment, and so let this be a sharp lesson to all of those bands.
 This is how it should be done.
 More please!".
 One reviewer commented that "these guys are certainly capable of throwing a party in your living room as well as in the town hall of your city".